 Ready?
 Follow these instructions to setup R and RStudio.
 For now, skip the last part (installing the tidyverse package).

 Let’s see if everything works as expected.
 First, run the following code in the console panel of RStudio (the (lower) left panel):

 print() is a called a function.
 A function takes an input, does its magic, and gives some output.
 The print function simply prints the input to your screen.
 So far the magic.
 But learning already!

 Then, install and load a package.
 This way we make sure you have the right permissions.
 Again, run the following code in your console:

 This may take a while, you’re basically downloading and installing additional software.
 Packages extend the basic functionality of R. That is, they provide lots of extra functions!

-You should have received an invitation on your VU email address (it might not work with a different one).
+You should have received a Piazza invitation on your VU email address (it might not work with a different one).
 Check your spam if you cannot find the invitation, or let us know if it is nowhere to be found.

 Now, sign up to Piazza and introduce yourself.
 On Piazza, you should find the post that says “Introduce yourself” and follow the instructions.

 You can also use the Piazza app, but it won’t be of much use if you want to copy-paste some R code in a question or answer.